IDEA-Research/Grounded-Segment-Anything/README.md

 **Imagine Space**

-Some possible av`enues for future work ...
+Some possible avenues for future work ...
 - Automatic image generation to construct new datasets.
 - Stronger foundation models with segmentation pre-training.
 - Collaboration with (Chat-)GPT.